You're the Architect of a Record Breaking Price for Your…

 Scarcity of land is the primary driver of high prices in the Toronto real estate market.
 The biggest threat is unwise government manipulation.

-BMO’s senior economist Benjamin Tal said in a Toronto Star report on October 14th, the Ontario Government’s Places to Grow program is primarily responsible for the fast rising prices in the GTA market.
+BMO’s senior economist Benjamin Tal said in a Toronto Star report last October 14th, the Ontario Government’s Places to Grow program is primarily responsible for the fast rising prices in the GTA market.
 He also suggests other red tape factors are worsening the situation and that the Ontario government won’t change course.
 We can expect prices in Newmarket, Markham, Mississauga, Richmond Hill, Bradford East Gwillimbury and Aurora to climb given they have new home developments and wealthy people want to live there.

 The Fed’s finance minister is feeling the pressure too and believes he’s got the ultimate solution.
 He’s remaining tight lipped about economist’s forecasts whom he requested, as he is expected to release information soon.
 The federal deficit is expected to come in at $5 Billion higher than predicted in the March budget.
 The Trudeau government is in some hot water.